RevolutionAnalytics/rhdfs/README.md

 In order to compile the package, execute the command, `bazel build //...` and this will build the R package and its Java dependency.

+## Publishing to CRAN

+1. Execute the command, `bazel build //..`.

+2. From the top level project directory, execute the command, `R CMD check --as-cran bazel-bin/pkg/rhdfs`

 ## Dependency Analysis

 In order to perform a dependency analysis of the project, you will need to meet an extra requirement of: